Knott’s Berry Farm vs. Disneyland (Which is Best?)

 Save Money on Your Orange County Vacation

-Use discount code TravelMamas to get $10 off any two-night or longer Southern California package (hotel and two-ticket minimum) when you book through Get Away Today
+Use discount code TravelMamas to get $10 off any two-night or longer Southern California package (hotel and two-ticket minimum) when you book through our trusted partner, Get Away Today

 Disneyland vs. Knott's Berry Farm ~ Which is best for your family?